From Clarity to Efficiency for Distributed Algorithms: Introduction

 \item Complex synchronization conditions can be expressed using high-level queries, especially quantifications, over\jnl{} message history sequences, without manually writing message handlers that perform low-level incremental updates and obscure control flows.

 \notes{} \end{itemize} DistAlgo supports these features by building on an object-oriented programming language.
 We also developed an operational semantics for the language.
-The result is that distributed algorithms can be expressed in DistAlgo clearly at a high level, like in pseudocode, but also precisely, like in formal specification languages, facilitating formal verification, and be executed as part of real applications, as in programming languages.
+The result is that distributed algorithms can be expressed in DistAlgo clearly at a high level, like in pseudocode, but also precisely, like in formal specification languages, facilitating formal verification, and can be executed as part of real applications, as in programming languages.

-Unfortunately, programs containing control flows with synchronization conditions expressed at such a high level are extremely inefficient if executed straightforwardly: each quantifier will cause a linear factor in running time, and any use of the history of messages sent and received will cause space usage to be unbounded.
+Unfortunately, programs containing control flows with synchronization conditions expressed at such a high level are extremely inefficient if executed straightforwardly: each quantifier can introduce a linear factor in running time, and any use of the history of messages sent and received may cause space usage to be unbounded.